Primary Meaning of Contextualized Vocabulary Acquisition

 Teachers using contextualized vocabulary acquisition as a teaching method should be aware of their students' vocabulary knowledge levels in order to design appropriate tasks.
 The set tasks should be, to a great extent, comprehensible to most students so that new input can be inferred adequately and fairly.
 Tasks set should take into account previous input or known vocabulary in order to measure the amount of new input which is acceptable and challenging enough without being overwhelming to students.

 One thing teachers have to consider is that not all their students are bound to be at the same level even in terms of vocabulary knowledge.
 Therefore, potential need for differentiation or extra support to some students may also have to be part of teachers' planning concerns.
 They could potentially offer lower attaining students support with the least obvious words in context, by suggesting pictures or other visual cues designed to help harder vocabulary meaning extraction, for example.
-In any case, dictionaries should be widely available for the use of all.
+In any case, dictionaries should be widely available for the

 Teachers have to also consider progression of their students' vocabulary acquisition and should make sure it is secure before moving to a next level of difficulty each time.
 To ensure secure vocabulary acquisition and encourage mastery, teachers should provide a variety of contexts including certain vocabulary type.
 Teaching content should aim to help students' ability to abstract vocabulary from a context to reuse it in another relevant context.
 Re-adaptation of texts, overlapping themes consist of potential teaching content prone to bring a balance between new and old input.